8bitmcu/ff/README.md

 ## ff

-ff is an opiniated, minimal looking stylesheet for Firefox Linux and Windows.
+`ff` is an opiniated, minimal stylesheet for Firefox Linux and Windows.
 It features:
 - Lots of hidden visual components, or reduced by size
-- Tab close button and new tab button only appears on hover
+- Some buttons like tab close and new tab only appears on hover
 - menus are simplified, some items are removed for a cleaner look
 - Seemless URL bar with no placeholder text
 - Good comments in the CSS, should you choose to customize it